 The undeniable suffering that these animals experience during these journeys to the Middle East is both unnecessary and unacceptable.

-Animals are essentially transported in vessels and remain in transit for up to 21 days.
+Animals are essentially transported in vessels and remain in transit for up to 21 days, mostly stopping at more than one port.
 Traveling through immense heat, in a completely unnatural environment with inappropriate feed and often soiled water troughs, for those that are able to access them.

 Gases such as ammonia, carbon dioxide and methane are common place due to the primitive nature of the exhaust on aged converted vessels, which according to insurance agencies are much older than other vessels in the global fleet.
 The off-gassing is exacerbated by the breakdown of hard faces when the vessels go through very humid locations in the ocean.

 Disease is commonplace owing to the unhygienic environment, with re-circulated air spreading pathogens throughout the decks.

 While the NSPCA does not accept the mortality percentage as an indicator of welfare, it is the most extreme indicator, nevertheless, on board veterinarians are unable to diagnose what animals died of onboard due to advanced autolysis (“rotten”).
 Continuing into 2020, this may be the most barbaric aspect.
 If the sheep were only discovered in this state, one has to wonder how long they were sick undetected for, dying a slow agonizing death.